Burqa: Latvia

 In 2016, it was wrongly claimed in foreign media that a legal ban of face-covering Islamic clothing was adopted by the Latvian parliament.
 After long public discussions draft legislation was approved by Latvian government on 22 August 2017; however, it was never adopted by the parliament as a law.

 Malta

-Malta has no restrictions on Islamic garments such as the veil (hijab) or the full-face veil (burqa and/or niqab), but strictly speaking face covering is illegal.
+Malta has no restrictions on Islamic garments such as the veil (hijab) or the full-face veil (burqa and/or niqab), but face covering in general is illegal.
 An official ban on face covering for religious reasons is ambiguous.
-It is guaranteed that individuals are allowed to wear as they wish at their private homes and at the Mosque.
 Imam El Sadi stated his belief that banning of the niqab and the burka "offends Muslim women".
-Elsadi said that the Malteses' attitude towards Muslim women is positive and, despite cultural clashes, they tolerate the dressing.
+Elsadi said that the Malteses' attitude towards Muslim women is positive and, despite cultural clashes, they tolerate the dress.
 Some Muslim women share the belief that it is sinful to be seen in public without veiling themselves; however, they are legally required to remove it when needed.